cghiorzi/easycode/README.md

 *	Addresses. e.g. "176 South Street Hopkinton, MA 01748"
 *	Landmarks. e.g. "Grand Canyon"

 There are multiple versions of the same application in this repository, each in a different language.
-Each version is in it's own directory and is able to be pushed to Cloud Foundry independently of the other versions.
+Each version is in its own directory and is able to be pushed to Cloud Foundry independently of the other versions.
 Each page has a separate readme that explains how to install and update in that particular language.

 * [Static HTML](https://github.com/seethedata/easycode/tree/master/html)
 * [Java using Spring](https://github.com/seethedata/easycode/tree/master/java)